cucumber/docs/content/10-minute-tutorial.md

 Run the tests with `./node_modules/.bin/cucumber-js`.

+{{% note "Running your tests"%}}
-NOTE: You should run them from the directory containing the `/features` directory.
+You should run them from the directory containing the `/features` directory.

-// TODO: By default...
+By default, Cucumber-js will run all feature files found in the relative `/features` directory.
+{{% /note %}}

 You should get something like the following result:
 ```